williamleif/GraphSAGE/README.md

 The unsupervised variants of GraphSAGE will output embeddings to the logging directory as described above.
 These embeddings can then be used in downstream machine learning applications.
 The `eval_scripts` directory contains examples of feeding the embeddings into simple logistic classifiers.

-#### Running on a new dataset

-To run the model on a new dataset, you need to make data files of the format described above.
-To run random walks for the unsupervised model (and to generate the <prefix>-walks.txt file) you can use the `run_walks` function in `graphsage.utils`.